|SIC Codes:||4724 4725 4729 7389|

 |NAICS Codes:||711410 561591 561520 561510 561599|

 Demand is driven by business and leisure travel, which depends on the economy.
 The profitability of individual companies depends on marketing.
 Large companies have an advantage in being able to provide a wider range of services, especially to corporate customers, and to afford sophisticated websites.
 Small companies can compete effectively by providing service to a few large customers, specializing in a service niche, or serving a local market.
-The industry is concentrated: the 50 largest companies account for about 60% of revenue.
+The US industry is fragmented: the 50 largest companies account for about 45% of revenue.